 Basically, this means that you can achieve more consistent results without relying on guesswork.
 These automatic bid decisions are based on information regarding current location, device, enabled languages, remarketing list, operating system, and any other pertinent details.

 Key performance indicators (KPIs) track progress toward ad campaign targets, so the success of your PPC marketing campaign is typically determined by what you’re measuring.
+So, these KPIs may need to be reviewed to better align with your business goals when marketing without cookies.
+For example, you might want to pay closer attention to conversion figures.

 Understanding, adjusting, and leveraging your KPIs may help you make better marketing decisions, especially as you navigate the new realm of cookieless marketing.